A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Riemann Zeta in quantum statistical mechanics and physics based approaches

 In this section we describe some significant occurrences of Riemann's zeta function in the quantum statistical mechanics of free gases.
+We also discuss approaches to the RH based on Brownian Motion in one spatial dimension, or Random Walks.
 For other interesting connections of the RH to physics see \cite{Connes2,Schumayer} (and references therein).
-One prominent idea goes back to Hilbert and Polya, where they suggested that for zeros expressed in the form $\rho_n = \smallhalf + i y_n$, the $y_n$ are the real eigenvalues of a hermitian operator, perhaps an unknown quantum mechanical hamiltonian.
-In and of itself this idea is nearly empty, unless such a hamiltonian can intrinsically explain why the real part of $\rho_n$ is $1/2$; if so, then the reality of the $y_n$ would establish the RH.
-Unfortunately, there is no known physical model where the $\zeta$ function on the critical strip plays a central role.
+One prominent idea is the Hilbert-P\'olya conjecture, where they suggested that for zeros expressed in the form $\rho_n = \smallhalf + i y_n$, the $y_n$ are the real eigenvalues of a hermitian operator, perhaps an unknown quantum mechanical Hamiltonian.
+Most of this literature are variations of Berry-Keating's Hamiltonian $H= xp$ \cite{BerryKeating,Sierra3}, and we do not include these ideas in these review lectures.
+We refer the reader to various reviews such as \cite{Schumayer}.
+But it is fair to say that such a Hamiltonian has remained elusive in its specifics, and it is not at all clear if it exists as a bound state problem in Quantum Mechanics.